ballerina-platform/module-ballerina-websubhub/README.md

 [**WebSub Publisher**](https://www.w3.org/TR/websub/#publisher) is an implementation that advertises a topic and hub URL on one or more resource URLs.

- For more information, go to [The WebSub Hub Module](https://ballerina.io/learn/api-docs/ballerina/websubhub/index.html).

  ### Basic flow with WebSub